 Since the Supreme Court recognized a constitutional right to abortion almost 50 years ago, a powerful legal movement has sought to overturn the ruling, while abortion rights advocates have fought to protect it.

 On Dec.
-1, 2021, the court will hear a case many believe will force the conservative justices — who now command a majority of the court — to decide if they will strike down Roe v.
+1, 2021, the court is hearing a case many believe will force the conservative justices — who now command a majority of the court — to decide if they will strike down Roe v.
 Wade or uphold the long-standing precedent.

 There is a third path the justices could take.
 The court may focus its ruling on a more neglected aspect of the ruling in Roe — the court’s understanding of the facts of fetal personhood.